Fenit: Lighthouse

 In 1851 a lighthouse was built on the little Samphire island, located a few hundred meters west of Fenit pier.
 A large bronze sculpture of Saint Brendan was erected in 2004 on Great Samphire Island, the rock around which the harbour was built.

 This island has been utilised as part of the port development and its name se'Great Samphire Island' appears to refer to the height when compared to its much flatter twin, Little Samphire Island. ("Samphire" is a small flowering plant used in cookery and lends its name to the twin islands in the bay.)

 Transport

 Railway

 A railway once serviced Fenit and freight trains travelled over the viaduct to transfer freight between ship and train.
 In 1887 the railway line was built, but by the 1970s the service ceased.
-Fenit railway station opened on 5 July 1887, closed for passenger traffic on 31 December 1934 though it was still used for ad hoc day-tripper excursions from Tralee and closed for goods traffic until 2 June 1978.
+Fenit railway station opened on 5 July 1887, closed for passenger traffic on 31 December 1934 though it was still used for ad hoc day-tripper excursions from Tralee and for goods traffic until 2 June 1978.